Darlene Town, 816.604.4757

 GDES 210 - Graphic Design II - 3.00 credits

 Prerequisite: GDES 160 with a minimum grade of C. This course is a further investigation of effective visual communications.
 Students will execute projects that demonstrate a higher understanding of design problem-solving and production skills than in previous courses.
 This course continues the analysis of client visual communication needs, idea and execution processes, defining successful elements of good visual communication, defining and analyzing trends of the graphic design industry.
 Explore these concepts through advanced projects utilizing traditional and computer tools typically used in the field.

 GDES 220 - Graphic Design File Preparation - 3.00 credits

 Prerequisites: GDES 150 or concurrent enrollment.
 Recommended for majors and non-majors interested in the Graphic Arts field.
 Introduction to the graphic arts industry, historical aspects, trends, process, production methods from design through bindery, expectations and careers in the field.

 GDES 245 - Web Design I - 3.00 credits

 GDES 250 - Graphic Design III - 3.00 credits

-Prerequisite: GEDS 210.
+Prerequisite: GEDS 210 or concurrent enrollment.
 This course will focus on advanced design problems for the crossover of print media into digital/electronic, interactive media, and other non-traditional formats as a campaign for communicating and/or promoting a message or idea.
 Students will use the technology and studio skills covered in previous courses in the development and production of their design solutions.

 GDES 255 - Web Design II - 3.00 credits